 Here, I want to bust that myth by veganising your everyday British food, and giving you ideas for no-nonsense, delicious, nutritious, and cruelty-free food.
 Eating any diet can be as fancy or expensive as you want it to be, and vegan is no exception.
 I usually feed myself for £20 a week, and bulk cook to save time, and have never felt healthier and more energetic than when powered just by plants.

-I’m a farm-girl from Lincolnshire and food has always been a symbol of home for me.
-Making healthy and delicious food can be of the first things to go when we’re busy, but it doesn’t need to be this way.
+I grew up on a Lincolnshire farm, and have always loved food, with the belly to prove it.
+Making healthy and delicious food can be of the first things to go when we’re busy, but it doesn’t need to be like that.

 When we’re juggling the 101 things modern life demands of us, it’s more important than ever that we’re getting the nutrients and energy we need.
 All these recipes are created to be cheap, easy, and hassle-free and fit in with juggling the rest of life.